finbourne/lusid-sdk-java/sdk/docs/AggregationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AggregationApi apiInstance = apiFactory.build(AggregationApi.class);

         AggregationApi apiInstance = ApiFactoryBuilder.build(fileName).build(AggregationApi.class);
         ValuationRequest valuationRequest = new ValuationRequest(); // ValuationRequest | The request specifying the set of portfolios and dates on which to calculate a set of valuation metrics try {
+            // uncomment the below to set overrides at the request level
+            // ListAggregationResponse result = apiInstance.getValuation(valuationRequest).execute(opts);

             ListAggregationResponse result = apiInstance.getValuation(valuationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {